Conversations with Search Engines: SERP-based Conversational Response Generation: Introduction

 \section{Introduction}

-As we surround ourselves with a range of mobile devices, e.g., smartphones, smartwatches, which only have small screens available or even no screen at all, search is increasingly performed in a conversational manner.\footnote{\url{https://www.thinkwithgoogle.com/consumer-insights/personal-needs-search-trends/}} Despite this development, for complex information needs where a user's intent may be unclear or where it is not obvious what the single direct answer should be (if any), complex \acp{SERP} are still the dominant format to present results to users. \acp{SERP} are typically characterized by a diverse set of snippets, usually grouped along vertical dimensions and/or by modality, which is far from our natural mode of communication through conversations.
+As we surround ourselves with a range of mobile devices, e.g., smartphones, smartwatches, which only have small screens or even no screen at all, search is increasingly performed in a conversational manner.\footnote{\url{https://www.thinkwithgoogle.com/consumer-insights/personal-needs-search-trends/}} Despite this development, for complex information needs where a user's intent may be unclear or where it is not obvious what the single best direct answer should be (if any), complex \acp{SERP} are still the dominant format to present results to users. \acp{SERP} are typically characterized by a diverse set of snippets, usually grouped along vertical dimensions and/or by modality, which is far from our natural mode of communication through conversations.

 Hence, even when we interact with search engines, the more natural mode of interaction, instead of a complex \ac{SERP} is conversational in nature~\citep{Croft:1987:IRN:35053.35054,Radlinski:2017:TFC:3020165.3020183,belkin1980anomalous,belkin1995cases}.
-Figure~\ref{01-1} illustrates the difference given the information need \emph{``The Bronze Age collapse and the transition into a dark age''}.
+Figure~\ref{01-1} illustrates the difference given the information need ``\emph{The Bronze Age collapse and the transition into a dark age}.''
 In a \emph{traditional \ac{SERP}} scenario, we would use keywords to express our information need.
 For each query, we issue the keywords to a search engine and receive a \ac{SERP} with a ranked list of results, possibly with snippets, in return.
-Then, we go through the list and find the information we need from the relevant \ac{SERP}.
+Then, we go through the list and find the information we need from the relevant snippets and/or results.
 If not, we reformulate our query and this process is repeated until our information need is satisfied.
-Alternatively, we can fulfill our information need through \emph{conversations with search engines}.
-Here, we would express our need in natural language and we would directly receive the information we need in a short system response, that is a summary of relevant results listed in the \ac{SERP}, in a conversational manner.
+Alternatively, we can fulfill our information need through a \emph{conversation with the search engine}.
+To achieve this, there are several aspects to be considered, e.g., asking clarifying questions~\cite{Aliannejadi:2019:ACQ:3331184.3331265,Hamedwww2020}, conversational search and recommendation~\cite{cast2019,10.1145/3397271.3401130,10.1145/2939672.2939746,10.1145/3209978.3210002}, chitchats~\cite{wu-yan-2018-deep}, user intent understanding~\cite{10.1145/3295750.3298924}, feedback analysis~\cite{10.1145/3308558.3313661}, conversation management~\cite{TRIPPAS2020102162}, and conversational question answering~\cite{reddy-etal-2019-coqa}, etc.